 As the white dress trend grew, it became a sign of wealth.
 Being able to afford a fancy, impractical dress showed the bride’s family was wealthy.
 Now, wedding dresses are more elaborate, with the evolution of wedding attire making them a key part of the celebration.

 The history of bridal fashion shows how wedding dresses have changed.
 They went from being practical to being symbols of status and the importance of the day.
-This change has made the wedding dress a big part of the celebration, showing how society and culture have influenced wedding fashion over time.
+This change has made the wedding dress a big part of the celebration, showing how society and culture have influenced wedding fashion over time, often blending two traditions.

 why the wedding dress is white